John-Ling/CS-Fundamentals/README.md

 # Learn to walk before you run

-While programming desktop apps, designing websites and tinkering with electronics are fun pasttimes of mine, I'm aware that in order to progress as a CS student, especially a self-taught one, fundamentals are required to truly understand how your software toolkit works.
+While programming desktop apps, designing websites and tinkering with electronics are fun hobbies of mine, I'm aware that in order to progress as a CS student, especially a self-taught one, fundamentals are required to truly understand how your software toolkit works.